-The close of business on April 17, 2024, has been fixed as the record date for determination of the shareholders entitled to notice of, and to vote at, the Annual Meeting.
-On that date, there were outstanding and entitled to vote 64,726,092 shares of common stock, each of which is entitled to one vote on each matter at the Annual Meeting.
+The close of business on April 21, 2025, has been fixed as the record date for determination of the stockholders entitled to notice of, and to vote at, the Annual Meeting.
+On that date, there were outstanding and entitled to vote 76,242,415 shares of common stock, each of which is entitled to one vote on each matter at the Annual Meeting.

-Pursuant to the Company's bylaws and applicable provisions of the Delaware General Corporation Law, the vote of: (i) holders of a majority of the shares for which votes are cast with respect to each director nominee (not including abstentions), in person, or by properly executed proxy, will be required to elect members to the Board of Directors, (ii) the affirmative vote of a majority of shares of common stock cast on this proposal (including abstentions) will be required to ratify the appointment of the independent auditors, and (iii) the advisory vote on executive compensation will not be binding on either the Board of Directors or the Company.
-However, the Board of Directors and the Company's Compensation and Human Capital Committee will take into account the outcome of the stockholder votes on this proposal when considering future executive compensation arrangements, as applicable.
-See "How many votes are needed to approve each Proposal?"
+Pursuant to the Company's bylaws and applicable provisions of the Delaware General Corporation Law, the vote of: (i) holders of a majority of the shares for which votes are cast with respect to each director nominee (not including abstentions), in person, or by properly executed proxy, will be required to elect members to the Board of Directors, (ii) the affirmative vote of a majority of shares of common stock cast on this proposal (including abstentions) will be required to ratify the appointment of the independent auditors, (iii) the advisory vote on executive compensation will not be binding on either the Board of Directors or the Company; however, the Board of Directors and the Company's Compensation and Human Capital Committee will take into account the outcome of the stockholder votes on this proposal when considering future executive compensation will not be binding of future advisory votes on executive compensation will not be binding on either the Board of Directors or the Company; however, the Board of Directors and the Company; however, the Board of Directors or the Company; however, the Board of Directors and the Company; however, the Board of Directors and the Company; however, the Board of Directors and the Company's Compensation and Human Capital Committee will take into account the outcome of the stockholder votes on this proposal when considering the frequency of future advisory votes on executive compensation will not be binding on either the Board of Directors or the Company; however, the Board of Directors and the Company's Compensation and Human Capital Committee will take into account the outcome of the stockholder votes on this proposal when considering the frequency of future advisory votes on executive compensation; (v) the affirmative vote of a majority of antiport of a majority of outstanding shares of common stock will be required to approve the amendment to our certificate of incorporation to increase our authorized shares of common stock, and (vi) the affirmative vote of a majority